The Drinking Trap: Why We Keep Pouring in What Holds Us Back

 Then it offers quick relief from the very symptoms it triggered.

-And that relief doesn’t fix anything — it just restarts the loop.
+That relief doesn’t fix anything.
+It just restarts the loop.

-So we drink to solve a problem that drinking created.
+So we drink to solve a problem drinking created.
 And round we go.

-It promises confidence — but chips away at our self-trust.
+It promises confidence, but chips away at self-trust.

-And most of the time, we don’t even realize it — because the effects are slow, subtle, and disguised as “normal.”
+Most of the time, we don’t even notice.
+The effects are slow, subtle, and disguised as “normal.”

 The Disconnect Between What We Know and What We Do